Twillingate: Geography

 Twillingate is easily accessed by Route 340 from Lewisporte if approaching from western Newfoundland or by Route 330 from Gander if approaching from eastern Newfoundland.
 The town of Twillingate is approximately 1.5 hours from Gander and about an hour from Lewisporte.
-Somebody driving north on Route 340 from Lewisporte or Gander to Twillingate will pass through many other small fishing communities, including Boyd's Cove, Summerford, Virgin Arm and Newville.

-There are several very small fishing communities that can be found on Twillingate Island before reaching the main town.
-The first community is Black Duck Cove and after that, a person will pass by Purcell's Harbour and Little Harbour.
-The western portion of the island, a series of communities now amalgamated into Bayview is accessible via Rink Road, which becomes Bayview Street shortly after it starts, in the town or by a gravel road before entering the town.
-These communities, in order from the Route 340-gravel road entry are Kettle Cove, Manuel's Cove, Gillard's Cove, Bluff Head Cove, Davis Cove and Ragged Point.
+There are several very small fishing communities that can be found on Twillingate Island before reaching the main town, such as Black Duck Cove, Purcell's Harbour, and Little Harbour.
+The western portion of the island, a series of communities now amalgamated into Bayview is accessible via Bayview Street.
 The town of Twillingate is about 5 km from the Twillingate-New World Island causeway.
 When in the town, access to the northern island is provided by "Tickle Bridge" and the communities on the southern island can be accessed via the town's main road.